Portfolio Optimization

 The goal of the optimization is to calculate a number of optimal portfolios—those with the highest reward and lowest risk—given the constraints of the portfolio and its acquirable resources.
 Each portfolio found by the simulation will lie along the Efficient Frontier, which means that no other portfolio with higher reward at the same risk level exists, and no other portfolio with lower risk at the same reward level exists.
 The final result of the optimization will produce a set of one or more portfolios along this risk/reward frontier:

-Each of these points on the chart represents a portfolio of acquired resources with their imputed costs, generation, etc. This set of resources with their forecasted operational data then implies the market purchases and sales, reserve margin, RPS level, and other portfolio characteristics of the time frame being considered.
+Each of these points on the chart represents a portfolio of acquired resources with their imputed costs, generation, etc. This set of resources' forecasted operational data implies the market purchases and sales, reserve margin, RPS level, and other portfolio characteristics of the time frame being considered.

 The cost and generation of resources is derived from the reported data from standard Aurora risk simulations which are performed previous to the optimization.
 In other words, the output data from standard Aurora runs becomes the input data to the optimization.
 This output data is processed by the optimization in order for the model to calculate expected values for generation and costs of potential portfolio resources for each time period, as well as expected market prices and portfolio demand.
 The optimization estimates the portfolio variance—the risk measure—based on the resource operation under the iterative risk scenarios in the output.